dellytools/delly/docker/README.md

-Dockerized DELLY
+Dockerized Delly
 ================

 [Delly](https://github.com/dellytools/delly) is available as a [Docker image](https://hub.docker.com/r/dellytools/delly/).
-You can pull the DELLY image using
+You can pull the Delly image using

 `docker pull dellytools/delly`

-You can then run DELLY from that image.
-Below we assume your alignment files in BAM format are in /var/data which is mounted as /root in the docker container:
+You can then run Delly from that image.
+Below we assume your alignment files in BAM format are in /var/data which is mounted as /root in the docker container.

 `docker run -it -v /var/data/:/root dellytools/delly`

+The container by default starts a shell which you can then use to run Delly.

 `delly call -o /root/sv.bcf -g /root/ref.fa /root/control.bam /root/tumor.bam`

-Once DELLY is finished you can just exit the Docker image:
+Once Delly is finished you can just exit the Docker image.

 `exit`